oakeley/ChromaThink/README.md

 This architecture suggests consciousness might be more like a symphony than a sentence parallel harmonies rather than sequential tokens.
 If successful, it would demonstrate that intelligence doesn't require language as a fundamental substrate.
 Language becomes just one possible projection of a richer, continuous thought-space.

 The conservation of colour patterns across different tasks would support theories of a unified cognitive architecture.
 Whether processing vision, sound, or abstract mathematics, the same chromatic dynamics apply.
-This isn't just more efficient it suggests something profound about the nature of understanding itself.
+This isn't just more efficient it might be a clue towards understanding "understanding" itself.

-## 🚀 **REAL IMPLEMENTATION NOW AVAILABLE**

-**ChromaThink is no longer just a concept—it's a working system with real 8B parameter Apertus model integration!**
+**Proof-of-concept cheat implemented to learn associations from the pre-trained 8B parameter ETHZ-Apertus model**

 ### Installation and Setup